ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 Once it has verified at least as many reports as required for the PPM task, the leader may issue an "aggregate-share request" to each helper.
-The helper responds to this request by extracting its aggregate share from its state and encrypting it under the collector's HPKE public key.
+The helper responds to this request with its aggregate share encrypted under the collector's HPKE public key.

 For each aggregator endpoint `[aggregator]` in the parameters associated with `CollectReq.task_id` (see {{pa-collect}}) except its own, the leader sends a